Competitive research is critical for existing and new businesses alike.

 - Take a look at what their home page and landing pages look like.
 Do they include social proof and trusted logos?

-- Check out their CTAs – what colors, text, and fonts they’re using.
+- Check out their CTAs – what colours, text, and fonts they’re using.
 Do they stand out?
 Are they enticing enough to click through?

 - Which pages do they include in their Navigation menu?